polarbear23/react-project-week/README.md

 # React League of Legends fan website
 ### Using data dragon provided by riotApi
+I recreated my javascript website showcasing champions from the game league of legends in React.

 ### To run this app, Clone Repo ----